hitblast/preprintd/README.md

 ### Overview

-This tiny worker is just a stateless SSE/`TcpStream` hybrid under the hood, constantly listening for incoming jobs from the printer SSE endpoint of the [PreConnect API](https://github.com/sabbirba/preconnect), and dispatching it over to the on-campus LPR server via a simple `TcpStream`.s
+This tiny worker is just a stateless SSE/`TcpStream` hybrid under the hood, which constantly listens for incoming jobs from the printer SSE endpoint of the [PreConnect API](https://github.com/sabbirba/preconnect), and dispatches them over to the on-campus LPR server via a simple `TcpStream`.

 ### Compiling